-Stomach cancerA disease where abnormal cells split without control and spread to other nearby body tissue and/or organs.
-Cancer cells can also spread to other parts of the body through the bloodstream and lymph systems., or gastric cancer, is a malignancy that develops in the lining of the stomach.
-The stomach is an organ in the upper abdomenstomach, stomach area, belly, tummy that stores and digests food.
+Stomach cancera disease where abnormal cells split without control and spread to other nearby body tissue and/or organs, or gastric cancer, is a malignancy that develops in the lining of the stomach.
+The stomach is an organ in the upper abdomenstomach, stomach area, belly that stores and digests food.

-The stomach has four tissue layers: the mucosa, submucosa, muscle layer and outer layer.
+The stomach has four tissuea group of cells that work together to perform a function layers: the mucosa, submucosa, muscle layer and outer layer.
 The mucosa is the inner-most layer that produces digestive juices (specifically hydrochloric acid and pepsin) to break down food, and mucus to protect the lining of the stomach.
-The second inner-most layer, the submucosa, supports the mucosa layer, and provides bloodhello and nutrients to the stomach.
+The second inner-most layer, the submucosa, supports the mucosa layer, and provides bloodthe red bodily fluid that transports oxygen and other nutrients around the body and nutrients to the stomach.
 It contains a variety of blood vessels, lymphatic vessels, and nerves.
-The next layer is the muscle layer, also known as the muscularis externa, which is responsible for producing contractions to further help break down food and push it to the small intestine.
+The next layer is the muscle layer, also known as the muscularis externa, which is responsible for producing contractions to further help break down food and push it to the small intestinea section of the gastrointestinal tract that recieves food from the stomach and absorbs the nutrients from food, also called small bowel.
 The outer-most layer is the serosa, which is a smooth, protective membrane that surrounds the stomach.

 Stomach cancers are more common in males, and are generally found in people over 60 years old.
 However, anyone can develop this disease.